From Chris Wayan's journal 4/24/1995

 He stays with his wife, takes that for granted.
 Expects Jennifer to get along with her, not rock the boat.

-Weird letter from him, eerily adolescent: grandiose language, genuine concern for her writing and creative development, casually judging her as if he's still her mentor not her lover... alternating with recurrent fears of being caught.
-Or does he WANT to be caught?
+Weird letter from him, in eerily adolescent: grandiose language, showing a genuine concern for her writing and creative development, casually judging her as if he's still her mentor not her lover... alternating with recurrent fears of being caught.
+Or wanting to be caught?

 A boy comes by and leers at her.
 From what he says, it's clear her best friend has told the whole school...

 And so Jock Sturges is found out, and fired.
 His wife leaves him.

 Jennifer goes to visit him.
 Her parents don't want her to, but they're weak and Jennifer's determined.
 They agree, if Molly goes too.
 Molly promptly takes off, leaving them alone.
 John admits he fucked Molly too: "to help her get over the incest, by giving her a good sexual experience."
 Jennifer confronts Molly, who says "He promised never to tell anyone!
 He broke his word!
 Now everyone'll know.
 You can't trust him.
 And I didn't initiate it--he did, and we were stoned and I didn't care."

 He tells her weird stories about mutilated negatives of O'Keeffe by Steiglitz.
 Claims Georgia scratched them herself.
 "A fierce woman."

 They visit his house, one of several--he's from a rich family.
 Paintings.
 She's getting bored with sex with him and posing for him.
 Growing past him.
 She asks for a portfolio of all his pictures of her.
 She tells him the ways their relationship hurt her: "Some of the sex wasn't with my full consent--at least I didn't realize what I was getting into.
 And all that posing left me self-conscious, concerned with my appearance..."
 She even uses the word vain.
 For once he admits she's telling the truth and regrets he hurt her...